Originally published February 18, 2019; most recently updated November 22, 2021.

 When your book is sold through IngramSpark’s distribution, the calculation is the same as that for KDP, but on IS you have a choice of what discount to give the distribution channel.

-The minimum discount you can offer is 30%; the maximum is 55%.
-To effectively sell to bookstores, you need to offer a 50–55% discount; if you plan to sell primarily online and to use your book for marketing, you can set the discount at 30% so you retain as much profit as possible.
+The minimum discount you can offer ranges from 30% to 40%, depending on location (country); the maximum is 55%.
+To effectively sell to bookstores, you need to offer a 50–55% discount; if you plan to sell primarily online and to use your book for marketing, you can set the discount to the minimum so you retain as much profit as possible.
+(As of August 2023, the minimum discount in the US increased from 30% to 40%.)
+Additionally, IngramSpark has a 1% “market access fee.” _eyeroll_ (For easy calculations, just add it to the sales channel discount.)

 The Strategy for Using KDP and IngramSpark

 Based on your needs, there can be good reasons to stick with one platform or the other.
 KDP is easy, flexible, and has lower-cost author copies.
-IngramSpark is not user-friendly and nickel-and-dimes you on fees, but it offers more hardback options, potentially higher royalties, and better (potentially cheaper) distribution into non-Amazon retailers.
+IngramSpark is not user-friendly and does more nickel-and-diming on fees and shipping, but it offers more hardback options and better distribution into non-Amazon retailers.

 Many indie authors, however, use both POD platforms.
 The strategy: